abenedetti/Stats-Cheatsheet/README.md

 * to build such a number of tree the sample of data is *bagged* or *boostrapped*, in other terms we select observations at random with replacement

+* the Random Forest algorithm is known for its attractive property of detecting variable interactions

 ### 6) Cross validation

 * when using CART model the value of the parameter `minbucket` can affect the model's out-of-sample accuracy (third bullet of point 4)